My

 end in 1998 when I started researching about the 1848 Women’s Rights Convention

-in Seneca Falls , NY .
-I was originally thinking of writing an
+in Seneca Falls , NY London ,

 and I decided to attend a meeting of worship at a local Friends Meeting